-Plan medical benefits are designed to help you pay the cost of Covered Medical Expenses for you and your Covered Dependents.
+Plan medical benefits are designed to help you pay the cost of medical services and supplies for you and your Covered Dependents.
 In most cases, you will pay a portion of the cost of covered medical services and supplies you receive.
-Because not all services and supplies are Covered Medical Expenses, it's important to read this Plan carefully and understand your benefits before you receive services, whenever possible.
+Plan medical benefits are paid for by the Trust and are administered by Cigna.